 With so many things to do in Tokyo, it's understandable why you picked this incredible sprawling metropolis as your next travel destination.
 You will find classic tourist attractions, delicious restaurants but also some of the trendiest cafes in the whole world.

 With so many attractions, Tokyo is a great tourist destination for all ages, budgets and interests.
-Tokyo is suitable for families with kids, young adults, couples and solo travellers alike.
+Tokyo is suitable for families with kids or teenagers, young adults, couples and solo travellers alike.

 Our deeply researched list of things to do in Tokyo is based on our own personal experiences and includes traditional activities, must-see locations and unique eateries.
 The more Tokyo attractions you see, the more you'll love the city.